 Bidding increments shall be at the Auctioneer’s sole discretion.

 1. THE PURCHASE PRICE

-For each lot purchased a Buyer’s Premium of 25% of the hammer price of each lot up to and including £100,000, plus 20% from £100,001 thereafter.
+For each Lot purchased a Buyer’s Premium of 26% of the Hammer Price of each Lot up to and including £20,000, plus 25% from £20,001 up to and including £500,000, plus 20% from £500,001 thereafter.
 VAT at the appropriate rate is charged on the Buyer’s Premium.
-No VAT is payable on the hammer price or premium for printed books or unframed maps bought at auction.
+No VAT is payable on the Hammer Price or premium for printed books or unframed maps bought at auction.

 Live online bidding may be subject to an additional premium (level dependent on the live bidding service provider chosen).
 This additional premium is subject to VAT at the appropriate rate as above.